hackclub/hackclub/workshops/Tkinter/README.md

 window=tk.Tk()
 ```

 Here we have made a variable "window" and this is going to be our window.
 We need to name our window right?
-So we named it as window itself.
+So we named it as the window itself.
 Now we need to adjust the size of the window for that we use this code.

 ```python
 window.minsize(800,560)